 Before you begin drinking this liquid the radiographer will go through what you can expect from the scan.
-During a MRI scan of the small bowel we will also need to give you an MRI dye, or contrast, during the scan itself.
+During a MRI scan of the small bowel we will also need to give you an MRI dye or contrast, during the scan itself.

-You will be asked to drink the clear liquid steadily over 45mins.
+You will be asked to drink the clear liquid steadily over 45 minutes.

 What happens during the scan?

-You will be asked change into a gown and your belongings will be safely locked away in a patient locker.
+You will be asked to change into a gown and your belongings will be safely locked away in a patient locker.
 The key will stay in the room with you.
-You will be taken into the MRI room and asked to lay down on you back so a cannula can be sited in your arm.
-This allows the radiographer to inject the MRI dye (dotarem) at the correct time during the scan.
+You will be taken into the MRI room and asked to lay down on your back so a cannula can be inserted in your arm.
+This allows the radiographer to inject the MRI dye (Dotarem®) at the correct time during the scan.
 This aims to enhance the quality of the images.
 You will also be given another injection called Buscopan.
-Buscopan aims to relax the small bowel and the muscles so that, the images will be clearer and sharper.
+Buscopan aims to relax the small bowel and the muscles so that the images will be clearer and sharper.
 (Please refer to our patient leaflet on Buscopan.)

 What are the risks?

 Prior to MRI scan you will be asked if you are safe to go in the MRI scanner, only then we will proceed.
-Patients with cardiac pacemakers, surgical implant’s such as cochlear implants, patients who have been through operations within the last six weeks , cannot be scanned.
+Patients with cardiac pacemakers, surgical implants such as cochlear implants, or patients who have been through operations within the last six weeks cannot be scanned.
 If you are pregnant, suffer from diabetes or have renal impairment please declare this at the time of booking.

 Before undertaking the scan you will be asked specific questions about allergies to ensure you are safe to have the dye.
 Detailed information will be given to you at the time of your scan.

 How do I get my results?

 Once the scan is complete you will be asked to change.
 If you are feeling well you are more than welcome to leave straight away, and many people do.
-We will always offer you to stay in the department for 20+ mins after the scan to make sure the drink hasn’t caused you any problems, or loose bowel movements.
+We will always offer you to stay in the department for at least 20 minutes after the scan to make sure the drink hasn’t caused you any problems, or loose bowel movements.